Adult comics: Europe

+Korean manhwa

 In the 2010s, the rise of digital publishing platforms expanded the reach of adult comics and webtoons to global audiences.
 Korean webtoon services such as Lezhin Comics, Toomics, and Tappytoon began offering mature-rated titles online, often serialized and accessible via mobile devices.
 These platforms popularized a new format of vertically scrolling, full-color comics designed for smartphones, influencing similar services in Japan, Europe, and North America.

-Honeytoon(honeytoon.com) is an international digital platform specializing in adult-oriented webtoons and comics.
-It distributes both original and licensed titles, primarily from Korean and Japanese studios, across multiple languages including English, French, Spanish, German, Italian and Portuguese.
-The platform focuses on genres such as romance, drama, fantasy, and slice-of-life with mature themes, providing serialized updates and age-restricted access.
-Honeytoon has become part of the broader movement that has brought East Asian adult storytelling styles into Western digital comic markets, emphasizing localization and responsible content classification.

 Japanese manga

-In Japan, comic books (manga) intended for adults are usually divided into 'seinen manga' (青年漫画　comics for men) and 'josei manga' (女性漫画　comics for women).
-Erotic comics aimed at men are referred to as 'seijin-muke manga' (成人向け漫画) or 'ero manga' and those aimed at women are called 'ladies comics' (レーディーズ・コミック) (see also the English loanword 'hentai').
-Shonen manga for boys tend to outsell seinen manga which in turn outsell seijin-muke manga.
+In Japan, comic books (manga) intended for adults are usually divided into 'seinen manga' (comics for men) and 'josei manga' (comics for women).
+Erotic comics aimed at men are referred to as 'seijin-muke manga' or 'ero manga' and those aimed at women are called 'ladies comics'.
+Shōnen manga for boys tend to outsell seinen manga which in turn outsell seijin-muke manga.

 Some of the first specialized manga magazines were aimed at adult men.
 Weekly Manga Times debuted in 1956, and originally focused on erotic fiction and 'porno manga'.
 Weekly Manga Goraku first came out in 1964, and was also aimed at the relatively older demographic of men from their 30s through to their 50s.
 Manga Action and Young Comic debuted in 1967, followed by Big Comic in 1968, with Weekly Young Jump following in 1979, and Weekly Young Magazine in 1980.
 Manga with the word 'young' in the title tend to be aimed at a younger demographic of 15-30s.